AlxWrtl/IdentiFace/README.md

 ## 📌 Description

-This project implements a facial recognition system using OpenCV, dlib, and the face_recognition library.
-It allows:
+IdentiFace is a facial recognition system built with OpenCV, dlib, and the face_recognition library.
+This project enables:

-- Detection and recognition of faces in an image.
+- Face Detection & Recognition: Identify and recognize faces in images.
-- Facial data augmentation to improve model robustness.
+- Facial Data Augmentation: Generate additional variations of face images to enhance model robustness.
-- Face identification by comparing an image with a database.
+- Face Identification: Compare an input image with stored face encodings in a database.

 ---